Keep personal files out of your project .gitignore

 Git has a setting for this: core.excludesfile.

-It's a global ignore file that applies to every repository on your machine.
-Anything you always want Git to ignore can live there once, instead of being added to every project you touch.
+It points Git at a global ignore file on your machine.
+Anything you always want Git to ignore can live there once, instead of getting added to every project you touch.

-Then fill it with the files that are about your environment, not the project:
+Then fill it with files that are about your environment, not the project:

-From that point on, those files disappear from git status everywhere.
-No more adding .DS_Store to random repositories.
-No more editor folders in pull requests.
-No more pretending your workspace metadata is a shared project concern.
+From then on, those files disappear from git status in every repository.
+You stop adding .DS_Store to random projects.
+Editor folders stop showing up in pull requests.
+Your local workspace metadata stays local.

 Keep project ignores boring

-For a Rails app, that might be things like:
+For a Rails app, that might mean entries like these:

 Those entries make sense because Rails creates them, or because the app expects them to be local runtime state.

-Your editor choice doesn't have the same property.
-Neither does the operating system metadata your laptop sprinkles around.
+Your editor choice doesn't have that property.
+Neither does the operating system metadata your laptop leaves around.
 Once those personal rules land in the repository, everybody inherits them, even if they don't use the same tools.

-That's how project ignores turn into little museums of every contributor's machine.
+That is how project ignores turn into little records of every contributor's setup.

 Check what Git is using

-If you ever forget where your global ignore file lives, ask Git:
+If you forget where your global ignore file lives, ask Git:

-And if a file is being ignored but you're not sure why, git check-ignore can show the matching rule:
+And if a file is being ignored but you don't know why, git check-ignore can show the matching rule:

-That command is especially handy when a file disappears from git status and you can't remember whether the rule came from the project, your global file, or somewhere else.
+That command is especially useful when a file vanishes from git status and you can't remember whether the rule came from the project, your global file, or somewhere else.

 What belongs where